tiprankstipranks

 If we fail to qualify as a REIT, it could adversely impact us, and the amount of dividends we are able to pay would decrease, which could adversely affect the market price of our capital stock and could adversely affect the value of our debt securities.

-We believe that, commencing with our taxable year ended December 31, 1994, we have been organized and have operated, and we intend to continue to operate, so as to qualify as a REIT under Sections 856 through 860 of the Code.
+We are organized and have operated, and we intend to continue to operate, so as to qualify as a REIT under Sections 856 through 860 of the Code.
 However, we cannot make any assurances that we have been organized or have operated in a manner that has satisfied the requirements for qualification as a REIT, or that we will continue to be organized or operate in a manner that will allow us to continue to qualify as a REIT.
 Qualification as a REIT involves the satisfaction of numerous requirements under highly technical and complex Code provisions, for which there are only limited judicial and administrative interpretations, as well as the determination of various factual matters and circumstances not entirely within our control.
 As we have recently expanded into new geographies and transactional structures, and may continue to do so in the future, the analyses of our REIT qualification, and our ability to ensure such qualification, have become, and may become in the future, more complex.
 For example, in order to qualify as a REIT, at least 95% of our gross income in each year must be derived from qualifying sources, and we must pay distributions to stockholders aggregating annually at least 90% of our taxable income (excluding net capital gains).
 If we fail to satisfy any of the requirements for qualification as a REIT, we may be subject to certain penalty taxes or, in some circumstances, we may fail to qualify as a REIT.
-If we were to fail to qualify as a REIT in any taxable year: - We would be required to pay regular U.S. federal corporate income tax on our taxable income;- We would not be allowed a deduction for amounts distributed to our stockholders in computing our taxable income;- We could be disqualified from treatment as a REIT for the four taxable years following the year during which qualification is lost;- We would no longer be required to make distributions to stockholders; and - This treatment would substantially reduce amounts available for investment or distribution to stockholders because of the additional tax liability for the years involved, which could have a material adverse effect on the market price of our capital stock and the value of our debt securities.
-Even if we qualify for and maintain our REIT status, we may be subject to certain federal, state, local and foreign taxes on our income and property.
+If we were to fail to qualify as a REIT in any taxable year: - We would be required to pay regular U.S. federal corporate income tax on our taxable income;- We would not be allowed a deduction for amounts distributed to our stockholders in computing our taxable income;- We could be subject to a federal alternative minimum tax and possibly increased state and local taxes;- We could be disqualified from treatment as a REIT for the four taxable years following the year during which qualification is lost;- We would no longer be required to make distributions to stockholders; and - This treatment would substantially reduce amounts available for investment or distribution to stockholders because of the additional tax liability for the years involved, which could have a material adverse effect on the market price of our capital stock and the value of our debt securities.
+Even if we qualify for and maintain our REIT status, we may be subject to certain federal, state, local and non-U.S. taxes on our income and property.
 For example, if we have net income from a prohibited transaction, that income will be subject to a 100% tax.
-In addition, our taxable REIT subsidiaries are subject to federal, state and, in some cases, foreign taxes at the applicable tax rates on their income and property.
+In addition, our taxable REIT subsidiaries are subject to federal, state and, in some cases, non-U.S. taxes at the applicable tax rates on their income and property.
 Any failure to comply with legal and regulatory tax obligations could adversely affect our ability to conduct business and could adversely affect the market price of our capital stock and the value of our debt securities.

 Accounting & Financial Operations - Risk 3